Skip to content Skip to footer

 This is your travel guide for Bath, England

-4 : Explore the Pulteney Bridge and Pulteney Weir [1 hr]
+4 : Explore Pulteney Bridge and Pulteney Weir [<1 hr]

-Walk across the picturesque Pulteney Bridge, one of only four bridges in the world lined with shops on both sides.
-Enjoy views of the River Avon and the unique Pulteney Weir, a popular spot for photographers.
+Cross the picturesque Pulteney Bridge, one of the only four bridges in the world lined with shops on both sides.
+Take a walk along the riverside to see the romantic Pulteney Weir, a cascading waterfall that adds charm to the Avon River.
+Enjoy the blend of architecture, nature, and buzzing atmosphere in this area.

 Background Info